 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience burning, stinging, peeling, or scaling.
-Have patient report immediately to prescriber mood changes, fast breathing, severe nausea, severe vomiting, tinnitus, hearing impairment, severe dizziness, severe loss of strength and energy, diarrhea, or severe skin irritation (HCAHPS).
+• Patient may experience dry skin, burning, stinging, or peeling.
+Have patient report immediately to prescriber mood changes, fast breathing, severe nausea, vomiting, tinnitus, hearing loss, dizziness, severe loss of strength and energy, diarrhea, or severe skin irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.